tonethar/IGME-330-Master/notes/web-audio-chapter-1.md

 - Below is an expanded version of the *Putting It All Together* example from the book:
   - a live version is here: http://igm.rit.edu/~acjvks/courses/shared/330/web-audio/sg/putting-it-all-together.html
 - Note that here we are loading 2 files from disk and playing them at the same time.
-In your Audio Visualizer projecrs, it's more likely that you will be playing just one sound (song) at a time using the `<audio>` element
+In your Audio Visualizer projects, it's more likely that you will be playing just one sound (song) at a time using the `<audio>` element
-- Thus there is quite a bit of file loading code here that yoou likely won't need in the future (class `BufferLoader`) - so try to concentrate instead on the `createAudioGraph()` function
+- Thus there is quite a bit of file loading code here that you might not need in the future (class `BufferLoader`) - so try to concentrate instead on the `createAudioGraph()` function
 - P.S. the sound files are in myCourses

 ```html